sgmurphy/wordpress-plugins/cookie-law-info/readme.txt

 - **Customization**: Customize the cookie notice style so it blends with your existing website: change the colors, fonts, styles, position on the page, and even how it behaves when you click “Accept All”.

-- **Automatic scanning**: Single click automatic scanning and categorization of cookies.
+- **Automatic scanning**: Single-click automatic scanning and categorization of cookies.

 - **Cookie auto-blocking**: Automatically block non-essential cookies to ensure GDPR compliance.